Hadi-koubeissi/ManageGift/README.md

 ## 😘 Special Thanks :

-@Androz2091 and (owner and developer of `discord-giveaway` package) for help me, and thank you @ZerioDev for help me too.
+[Androz2091](https://github.com/Androz2091/discord-giveaway) and (owner and developer of `discord-giveaway` package) for help me, and thank you [ZerioDev](https://github.com/ZerioDev/GiveawayBot) for help me too.

 ## ⬇ Installation :